The ability to use internal registry is implemented by the registry module.

 Operating conditions restrictions

-The module works under the following conditions:
+The registry module works under the following conditions:

 • If CRI containerd or containerd v2 is used on the cluster nodes.
 To configure CRI, refer to the ClusterConfiguration configuration.